spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/03-Day/03-Day-LessonPlan.md

 # 17. Instructor Do: Review Mini-Project (15 mins)

-* Open `index.js` and point out the following:
+* Open @TODO `index.js` in your IDE and point out the following:

   * All of the functions pertaining to the `home` page are in `index.js`.

   * `createElement` is brought in from the `domMethods.js` file.

-* Open `domMethod.js`
+* Open @TODO `domMethod.js` in your IDE and point out the following:

-  * Point out that it is not entirely necessary for students to understand exactly how every line in `createElement` works.
+  * It is not entirely necessary for us to understand exactly how every line in `createElement` works.

-  * It is valuable to get practice working with code they do not fully understand because new developers almost always start their careers working with an unfamiliar codebase.
+  * It is valuable to get practice working with code we do not fully understand because new developers almost always start their careers working with an unfamiliar codebase.

   * The `createElement` function returns a DOM element and has the following parameters: